Conductus: Authorship

 Many but not all conducti are anonymous.
 Some are attributed to some well-known poets and musicians of the time, such as Philip the Chancellor, Walter of Châtillon, Bernard of Clairvaux, Peter of Blois, and Perotinus.
-For instance, the text of the conductus Beata viscera was written by Philip the Chacellor and its music was attributed to Perotinus.
+For instance, the text of the conductus Beata viscera was written by Philip the Chancellor and its music was attributed to Perotinus.

 Common subjects of the poems are the lives of the saints, feasts of the Lord, the Nativity, as well as more current subjects such as exemplary behavior of contemporary witnesses to the faith, such as Thomas Becket.
 Some conducti from later period consist of songs which criticize abuses by the clergy, including some that are quite outraged.
 Other conducti refer to significant historical events.
 Philip the Chancellor's composition, Aurelianis civitas is associated with a student riot of 1200 in a French city, Orléans.
 In the poem, Philip lamented the conflict and its fatal consequences.